IBM/SpectrumScaleAutomation/README.md

 **Note:**
 If the recall fails then the current processing file list is not removed from the directory `$fListDir`.
 The next run of bulkrecall will fail if this current processing file list still exists.
 This is done on purpose because we do not want to miss a recall.
 So we keep this list for later manual processing.
 In this case, perform a manual recall using this file list and if this runs with success then delete it manually.
 If the manual recall is not successfull then determine the root cause and fix the problem.

+All output is written to STDOUT which the launcher redirects to a log file named `var/log/automation/bulkrecall_timestamp.log`.

 Return codes: